-- We will concentrate on - basic techniques and principles of neural networks, - fundamental models of neural networks and their applications. - You should learn - basic models (multilayer perceptron, convolutional networks, recurrent networks, transformers, autoencoders and generative adversarial networks)
+- We will concentrate on

+- basic techniques and principles of neural networks,

+- fundamental models of neural networks and their applications.

+- You should learn

+- basic models

-- We will concentrate on - basic techniques and principles of neural networks, - fundamental models of neural networks and their applications. - You should learn - basic models (multilayer perceptron, convolutional networks, recurrent networks, transformers, autoencoders and generative adversarial networks) - Simple applications of these models (image processing, a little bit of speech and text processing)
+- We will concentrate on - basic techniques and principles of neural networks, - fundamental models of neural networks and their applications. - You should learn - basic models (multilayer perceptron, convolutional networks, recurrent networks, transformers, autoencoders and generative adversarial networks) - Simple applications of these models (image processing, a little bit of text processing)